internetstandards/Internet.nl-dashboard-frontend/README.md

 Translations are maintained by babeledit in the locales directory.
 A mapping.md is present that helps mapping from the merged-to-js internet.nl repository values to dashboard metrics.

+Use the conversion tool `python3 tools/convert_translations/main.py` to convert the .po stuff from the dashboard backend to the frontend.
+This will overwrite the keys as needed.

 # Deployment

 ## On staging